 I grew up in the north west and moved to Sussex a few years ago after living in east London for just over fifteen years.
 Swapping London for Sussex is a well trodden path and I can see why, especially with two young children.
-I now live in Hastings and within walking distance of the sea – something my wife and I always dreamt of.
+I now live in Hastings and within walking distance of the sea – something I always dreamt of.

 “How did you become a photographer?” clients often ask.
 I’ve always been a fan of documentary images – of seeing stories told in pictures.
 My parents were fine art and graphic design professionals; between them they taught me how to really look.
 My brother and I grew up in a visual environment, never far from conversations about composition, colour, perspective and aesthetic.
 As he went off to study graphic design, I broke the mould by pursuing my interest in human behaviour and went on to graduate in psychology and specialise in nonverbal communication (body language).